simondlevy/USFS/README.md

 * NVIDIA Jetson TX1 (C++)

-The library provides two C++ classes for working with the EM7180 SENtral sensor hub on this board:
+The library provides two classes for working with the EM7180 SENtral sensor hub on this board:

 * An <b>EM7180</b> class providing a convenient API for the full functionality of the EM7180 unit